HamiltonGerlach/MultiStompController/README.md

 - Connect [5V, GND] on USBHost and MIDI breakout board to [5V, GND] on Arduino.

+- Connect RX on USBHost to D02 (Pin 5) on Arduino (SoftwareSerial TX).

-- Connect TX of Arduino to RX on USBHost (HardwareSerial).
+- Connect TX on USBHost to D03 (Pin 6) on Arduino (SoftwareSerial RX).

 - Connect MIDI In on MIDI breakout board to D09 (Pin 12) on Arduino (AltSoftSerial RX).